adrianbica/BLE_thpsensor_nrf52840/README.md

 To flash the code:
 > make flash

-The GATT Profile will follow the following:
+The GATT Profile will look like in the following diagram:

 ![BLE_sensor_actuator](https://user-images.githubusercontent.com/4603301/71648796-04e61600-2cd7-11ea-985b-bb12b56dec18.png)